Master of Arts in Teaching: Mathematics

 extension option for grades 5-6.
 This program, offered in collaboration with the University's Department of Mathematics

-coursework in education or formal classroom teaching experience.
+or no previous coursework in education or formal classroom teaching experience.

 The degree program consists of 45 credits, distributed among the areas listed below.
 Unless otherwise noted, each course is three credits.
 All degree requirements must be completed within five (5) years from the semester date of admission as a matriculated student.